ravi-rajakumar/Zombie-Simulator/README.md

 Generally the intended use is to set the starting conditions and then run the simulation and allow it to take its course.
 The controls are:

-- setup: initialize the map with values from the curret settings
+- setup: initialize the map with values from the current settings
 - play: start the simulation
 - stop: pause the simulation
 - settings: set the starting conditions and make in-flight changes